 - breast sensitivity

 Around week 10, these increased hormone levels will drop off.
-At that point, you are likely to experience less fatigue and nausea.
+At that point, you’re likely to experience less fatigue and nausea.

 With the loss of those two less-than-fun first trimester symptoms may come an increase in your sex drive.
-You will start to get into a rhythm and feel more like your energetic self.
+You’ll start to get into a rhythm and feel more like your energetic self.

 Later in the third trimester, weight gain, back pain, and other symptoms may again decrease your sexual drive.